 The water tourism is not that well-developed on Daugava as it is on other popular rivers in Latvia.
-Hence you can ask a local adventure travel company to arrange your trip.
+Hence you can ask a professional local adventure travel company to arrange your trip when visiting Latvia.

-While traveling to this part of Latvia you can also visit the second largest city in Latvia – Daugavpils.
+While traveling to this part of Latvia you can also visit the second biggest city in Latvia – Daugavpils.
 “Must see” places here are Daugavpils Fortress and Mark Rothko Art Center.
 Daugavpils is around 225 km/140 miles away from Riga.
-Thus it is normally not a one-day trip if you want to see something more than the sightseeing sites only in the city.
+Thus it is usually not a one-day trip if you want to see something more than the sightseeing sites only in the city.

 The area is the home for many protected species and habitats.
 You can also buy local fish and rent a boat here.
 Lake Lubāns is around 215 km (155 miles) from Riga.
 Thus you might consider visiting it along with other places in Eastern Latvia – Latgale (like Rāzna National Park and/or Nature Park “Daugavas loki”).